C. What records are and are not subject to the act?

 Every record falling within the definition of “public record” is covered by the Act if it is used in the transaction of public business.
 Va.
 Code Ann. § 2.2-3701.

-There can be considerable confusion, including confusion by the courts, about the distinctions among (a) a record being “subject to” the Act (almost always the case), (b) a record being exempt from the Act because a statute (such as a tax law) makes it strictly confidential and trumps the Act, and (c) a record being subject to discretionary withholding by a public body under one of the many exclusions set forth in the Act.
+There is frequent analytical confusion, including confusion by the courts, about the distinctions among (a) a record being “subject to” the Act (almost always the case), (b) a record being “exempt” from disclosure under the Act because a statute (such as a tax law) makes it strictly confidential and trumps the Act, and (c) a record being subject to discretionary withholding by a public body under one of the many “exclusions” set forth in the Act.